Real estate in China: Structural trends

 According to data from the National Bureau of Statistics of China, the number of real estate development enterprises in the PRC rose from 89,859 in 2012 to a peak of 105,434 in 2021, before declining to 100,111 by 2023.1 Throughout this period, over 95% of enterprises were domestically funded, demonstrating the overwhelming presence of local capital in the industry.
 Enterprises funded by investors from Hong Kong, Macao, and Taiwan declined from 3,451 in 2012 to 2,448 in 2023, while foreign-funded enterprises fell from 1,713 to 734, indicating a long-term reduction in external participation.

 Employment in China's real estate sector remained relatively high until 2020, when it peaked at approximately 29.0 million people.
 However, employment levels declined significantly thereafter, falling to around 20.0 million by 2023.
 This reduction in workforce size corresponds with a broader cooling trend in the real estate market during the early 2020s.

 Completed investment in the real estate sector rose from 7.18 trillion yuan in 2012 to 13.76 trillion yuan in 2021, before declining to 11.21 trillion yuan in 2023.
 The construction area under development showed a similar trajectory, expanding from 573 million square meters in 2012 to 975 million square meters in 2021, then dropping to 840 million square meters by 2023.

 Scholars have observed that the real estate sector's shift from rapid expansion to consolidation in the early 2020s was influenced by regulatory reforms, such as the "three red lines" policy, tighter financing conditions, and declining housing demand.
+The slowdown led to the real estate sector to be increasingly dominated by state-owned enterprises, in contrast to the previous domination by private companies.
+By 2024, state-owned enterprises have been winning majority of residential land auctions in cities like Beijing.